-The year 2020 will live long in the memory as the year of the coronavirus pandemic.
+2020 / 2021 will live long in the memory as the years of the coronavirus pandemic.
 Daily life changed dramatically and suddenly.
 Here in the UK, we instantly lost freedoms that we have perhaps taken for granted.
 We couldn’t see our extended families; we couldn’t visit our church buildings; we couldn’t travel to other cities; we couldn’t eat out; we couldn’t hug our friends.

 For many, the coronavirus lockdown brought an acute sense of loneliness and isolation.
 Being separated from the people we love, and unable to do the things we love to do together, has been extremely difficult.
 It’s just not how we were made to be.
 Christmas is a time to celebrate Christ with others – our relatives and church families – and this year more than ever, we just want to be free to be together.